Diegopie/water-cooler/README.md

 ### GUI

-Initially we started to test how to use socket for multiple player(sprite) separate from the main socket used for Rooms and Social Space so that our team members can work paralle and move the project faster.
+Initially we started to test how to use socket for multiple player(sprite) separate from the main socket used for Rooms and Social Space so that our team members can work parallel and move the project faster.

 Basically when the client socket connects with the server, there is a player object created on the server with socket.id as key and then emit to the client through the socket chanel and the front side renders a new player.

-Then the front end emits the players movement back to the server where we placed the logic to set the boundaries of the movement and check the approximity of each player(sprite).
+Then the front end emits the players movement back to the server where we placed the logic to set the boundaries of the movement and check the proximity of each player(sprite).

 When two players are close enough, there is a message (key, value pair) attached to the players obj and then emit the data back to client side where the messages are rendered.